Slate has a regular piece called Explainer, subtitled “Answers to your questions about the news.”

 Now, I have no real general journalism experience - most of what I’ve done is technical writing of one form or another.
 So I’m not a particularly good candidate for this position.
 But I thought I’d give it a shot.
 Here is the list of 10 sample questions I submitted on March 17, all based on topical news items:

-Is Tibet an occupied country or a Autonomous Region of China?
+- Is Tibet an occupied country or an Autonomous Region of China?

 Well, I didn’t get the job, and of course, I didn’t get a response, but today I see this article in Slate Explainer: Why Do Cranes Fall Down?.